Cyclone Niklas: Switzerland

 In Switzerland preventative closure of railway lines, cable cars and upland areas taken out in preparation for the storm.
 Crap Masegn, Graubünden, with a peak of 165 km/h in the Alps, though even at lower elevations with gusts of 105.5 km/h recorded in Zürich.
 Zürich Airport was severely affected.
 One death related to the storm occurred in Switzerland.

 Elsewhere

 In Austria the storm brought more damage than was expected.

 In the Czech Republic the storm impacted transport particularly, on the railways a fallen tree derailed a train travelling between Olomouc and Opava.
 Numerous power outages occurred in the Czech Republic, and the fire brigade reported 14 times as more callouts than on an average day.
-Poland also saw some significant disruption, with the wind overturning trucks on major roads (near Magnice on National road 8 and the Wroclaw bypass).
+Poland also saw some significant disruption, with the wind overturning trucks on major roads (near Magnice on National road 8 and the Wrocław bypass).
 In Belgium only 39 of the 200 participants of the Gent–Wevelgem cycle race finished the course as the peloton was disrupted by the wind.